SAP/spartacus-docs/_pages/contributing/e2e-guidelines.md

 });
 ```

-### Debugging for only one viewport
+## Debugging for Only One Viewport

-For debugging purposes you might want to temporarily specify the only one viewport that should be used to run the tests.
-Then there is no need to modify the code of the tests.
-It suffices to set the Cypress env variable `'VIEWPORT'` in the appropriate `cypress.<...>.json` file.
-For example:
+For debugging purposes, you might want to temporarily use only one viewport to run your e2e tests.
+In this case, you just need to set the Cypress `'VIEWPORT'` env variable in the appropriate `cypress.<...>.json` file, as shown in the following example:

 ```json
 {